ostackdoc/ostackdoc-docs/docs/test-env-example.md

 `/dev/vg_infra1/lv_swap` | `RAM+2G` | `EXT4` | `none`
 `/dev/vg_infra1/lv_root` | `100G` | `EXT4` | `/`

-You can apply the same for the `compute1` and `storage1` nodes as well.
+You need to apply the same above  for the `compute1` and `storage1` nodes as well.

+!!!
+Info
-:bulb:   Keep the remaining space in-allocated since we are going to user them later for other uses
+    Keep the remaining space in-allocated since we are going to user them later for other uses

 !!!
 Note